mantrajsframework/mantrad/docs/33-mantra-API-reference.md

 * key: <key name of the variable to render>
 * value: <value for the key>

-For example, by running MantraAPI.AddRenderValue( "name", "Mantra Microkernel Framework" ), when rendering any html piece of code with Mustache syntax like:
+For example, by running Mantra.AddRenderValue( "name", "Mantra Microkernel Framework" ), when rendering any html piece of code with Mustache syntax like:

 ```html
 <p>{{name}}</p>